python/mypy/docs/source/command_line.rst

     Otherwise, use ``--python-executable``.

 ``--no-silence-site-packages``
-    By default, mypy will suppress any error messages generated within PEP 561 compliant packages.
+    By default, mypy will suppress any error messages generated within :pep:`561` compliant packages.
 Adding this flag will disable this behavior.

 .. _platform-configuration: